Upper School Curriculum Guide

 DEPARTMENTAL POLICIES REGARDING ENTRY INTO HONORS/AP COURSES

-- For entry from a regular into an Honors Latin course (except AP), a student must have:
+- For entry from Latin 1 or 8th Grade Latin into Honors Latin 2, a student must have:

 - Recommendation from the current teacher.